solo-io/workshops/smh/README.md

 ../scripts/check.sh cluster2
 ```

+**Note:** If you run the `check.sh` script immediately after the `deploy.sh` script, you may see a jsonpath error.
+If that happens, simply wait a few seconds and try again.

-Now, if you execute the `kubectl get pods -A` command, you should obtain the following:
+Once the `check.sh` script completes, when you execute the `kubectl get pods -A` command, you should see the following:

 ```
 NAMESPACE            NAME                                          READY   STATUS    RESTARTS   AGE